Like my classic vegan chocolate chip cookies, each bite is loaded with generous chunks of melty chocolate and a delicious oaty brown sugar flavor.

 - 100 g (½ cup) soft brown sugar

-- 40 g (2 tbsp) Greek-style yogurt or skyr, or regular unsweetened soy or coconut yogurt
+- 40 g (2 tablespoons) Greek-style yogurt or skyr or regular unsweetened soy or coconut yogurt

 - 1 teaspoon vanilla bean paste